Stuycs-K/final-project-10-luod-sazzadt/WORKLOG.md

 ### 6/5/23
 Created a new button to display the information about the current stage.
 Added a method to the Stats class that will show the information when the button is clicked.

+### 6/6/23
+Fixed glitches in the reset button and other technical issues in the stats class.

+### 6/7/23 - 6/8/23
+Changed the luminosity graph so it always shows (removed the button).
+Added an intro slide show to the simulation.

 ## Tazrian Sazzad

 ### 5/22/23